Golden ratio base

 Other numbers have standard representations in base-φ, with rational numbers having recurring representations.
 These representations are unique, except that numbers with a terminating expansion also have a non-terminating expansion.
-For example, 1 = 0.1010101… in base-φ just as 1 = 0.99999… in base-10.
+For example, 1 = 0.1010101… in base-φ just as 1 = 0.99999… in decimal.

 Examples

 Writing golden ratio base numbers in standard form

-In the following example the notation 1 is used to represent −1.
+In the following example of conversion from non-standard to standard form, the notation 1 is used to represent the signed digit −1.

 211.01φ is not a standard base-φ numeral, since it contains a "11" and additionally a "2" and a "1" = −1, which are not "0" or "1".

-To "standardize" a numeral, we can use the following substitutions: 011φ = 100φ, 0200φ = 1001φ, 010φ = 101φ and 110φ = 001φ.
-We can apply the substitutions in any order we like, as the result is the same.
+To put a numeral in standard form, we may use the following substitutions: $0\underline{1}0_\phi=\underline{1}01_\phi$, $1\underline{1}0_\phi=001_\phi$, $200_\phi=1001_\phi$, $011_\phi=100_\phi$.
+The substitutions may be applied in any order we like, as the result will be the same.
 Below, the substitutions applied to the number on the previous line are on the right, the resulting number on the left.

 Any positive number with a non-standard terminating base-φ representation can be uniquely standardized in this manner.
 If we get to a point where all digits are "0" or "1", except for the first digit being negative, then the number is negative.
 (The exception to this is when the first digit is negative one and the next two digits are one, like 1111.001=1.001.)
 This can be converted to the negative of a base-φ representation by negating every digit, standardizing the result, and then marking it as negative.
 For example, use a minus sign, or some other significance to denote negative numbers.
-If the arithmetic is being performed on a computer, an error message may be returned.